standards-hub/miscellaneous/README.md

 #### License Reference in each Source Code File
-The recommendation is that projects use [SPDX short-form license identifiers](https://spdx.dev/ids/) in all source code and documentation files that are **original to the project**.
+The recommendation is that projects SHOULD use [SPDX short-form license identifiers](https://spdx.dev/ids/) in all source code and documentation files that are **original to the project**.

-Each source code created by the project SHOULD have one of these SPDX license identifier: (depending of the type of source code license allocated to the project):
+Each source code created by the project SHOULD have one of these SPDX license identifiers: (depending of the type of source code license allocated to the project)

 * **for a MIT license:**